 Now that we’ve reviewed how to choose the best scalp exfoliating scrub, let’s talk about how to exfoliate the scalp.
 This is the method I like best.

 - Finish with conditioner, focusing on the lengths of your hair.
 This will restore any moisture lost during scalp exfoliation.
+I recommend the complementary Scalp Delight™ Detox Conditioner that has a lightweight and soothing formula suitable for dry, irritated or itchy scalps.

 - Rinse hair thoroughly with lukewarm water.
 While hot water feels amazing, it can also dry out the hair and skin.
 Not what you want!
 Remember, healthy hair is hydrated hair.